mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 .. admonition:: todo

   As there is some confusion of the baadrate required in rober and base: try the settings of the tutorial (base 115200 and rover 9600) which should be how you received base and rover and the settings how the base is currently configured(base 9600 rover 9600).
 Indicate here what works and what not.
 Also indicate if both would work.
+  The one presented above works.
+Still need to try with both at 9600.
+But I expect it works as well.

 .. figure:: _static/base/RTK-Settings.png